sjiaire/cr-site-natacha/content/rental_houses/kacyiru-townhouse.md

 **Furnished 3-Bedroom House for Rent - Kacyiru**

-Stay in this lovely semi-detached 3-bedroom furnished house located in the exclusive estate of Kacyiru nearby Minagri.
-Kacyiru is a residential neighborhood with several schools, shops and restaurants with easy access to the city center.
+Stay in this cosy semi-detached 3-bedroom furnished house located in a residential estate of Kacyiru nearby MINAGRI.
+Kacyiru is a central neighborhood with several schools, shops and restaurants with easy access to the city center.

-This comfortable 2-storey residence is bright and airy.
-On the ground floor, it has a welcoming lounge, a beautiful kitchen, a storage room and a bathroom.
-Upstairs, there are 3 pretty bedrooms and a wide bathroom.
+This lovely 2-storey residence is bright and airy.
+On the ground floor, it has a welcoming lounge, an equipped kitchen with a large storage room and a toilet.
+Upstairs, there are 3 pretty bedrooms and a wide bathroom with bathtub and washer.

-Outdoor, there is a small garden, parking space and staff quarters.
+Outdoor, there is a flowery garden, parking space and staff quarters.

 It is an ideal home!